bpetrikovics/teamspeak3-music-control/README.md

 ## What is this?

-This is not a musicbot per se, but rather a Web frontend with a quick howto that explains the process of setting up a stock Teamspeak client to act as a remote-controlled music player.
+This is not a musicbot by itself, but rather a Web frontend with a quick howto that explains the process of setting up a stock Teamspeak client to act as a remote-controlled music player.

 The interface itself is written in Perl using the Mojolicious framework running on Linux.
 You could probably use almost any